 Update: Added comparison to a professional OBD tool scope facility - Scope C

 An oscilloscope is an essential workshop tool.
 There are many scopes on the market, so how do you choose the best for your application?

 The answer is found in the scope's specifications - that boring list of figures lurking at the back of the scope's datasheet!
 Consumers make many buying decisions based exclusively on price.
 Your ability to diagnose problems will be compromised and the return on your investment will be diminished, if an inferior scope is purchased.

-An oscilloscope works with and is not a replacement for an OBD diagnostic tool.
-OBD tools are both useful and necessary and should be used to provide early indication of fault locations and, of course, to run diagnostics and reset fault codes.
+An oscilloscope works with and is not a replacement for an OBD diagnostic tool or system analysers.
+OBD tools and analysers are both useful and necessary and should be used to provide early indication of fault locations and, of course, to run diagnostics and reset fault codes.

 In this application note, we have taken some important specifications of the PicoScope 4425 and compared them with two competing 4-channel scopes, Scope A and Scope B, highlighting differences.
 We hope that this will help you in evaluating any competing scopes to find the one that is best for you.

 OBD Tool Scope Facility (Scope C)

 We have also included a 2-channel scope facility provided with a popular, professional diagnostic tool for comparison and called it Scope C. (We also supply a 2-channel Automotive PicoScope called the 4225 which has similar specifications to the 4-channel 4425 used in this article.)